Duvall’s 3-run homer helps Marlins beat Phillies 9-6

 Phillies: SS Didi Gregorius (right elbow), on the 10-day IL since May 14, is on the trip but isn’t taking full swings yet and still has some swelling.

-Marlins: 3B Brian Anderson (sore left shoulder) exited in the third inning. … CF Starling Marte (broken rib) is scheduled to begin a rehab assignment Tuesday with Triple-A Jacksonville. … RHP Sixto Sánchez is scheduled to throw a bullpen Tuesday for the first time since being sidelined in spring training.
+Marlins: Anderson, who has been nursing a sore left shoulder, exited in the third inning.
+Rojas was hit by a pitch on the right arm in the seventh and was removed as a precaution. … CF Starling Marte (broken rib) is scheduled to begin a rehab assignment Tuesday with Triple-A Jacksonville. … RHP Sixto Sánchez is scheduled to throw a bullpen Tuesday for the first time since being sidelined in spring training.

 UP NEXT